 |Columbia Cemetery Civil War Headstone Conservation|

-Reset American Civil War HeadstonesInitially there were a significant number [ ~50 ] of the 122 Civil War military headstones at Columbia Cemetery that were sunken and / or tilted and would benefit from being reset.
+Reset American Civil War HeadstonesIn 2001, about 50 of the 122 Civil War military headstones at Columbia Cemetery were noticed / cataloged as significantly sunken and / or tilted.

-In November 2001, an effort was undertaken to reset a number of the sunken and tilted headstone.
-Twelve headstones were reset between mid-November and mid-December.
-The work was being performed utilizing professional monument conservation techniques provided by
+In November 2001, I began the task of resetting the most significantly sunken and tilted headstone.
+Twelve headstones were reset between mid-November and mid-December, 2001.
+The work was performed utilizing professional monument conservation techniques provided by

 Conservator of Gravestones and Monuments